Food Factory (USA)

 Food Factory (USA) takes viewers behind the scenes to see how some of America's most beloved products are made.
 From iconic international brands to mom-and-pop products, each involves a process ripe with zigs, zags, swoops, and alleyoops as they travel down the production line.
 Along the way, marvel at the machinery - some mega, some miniscule - sophisticated manufacturing techniques, and revealing food science.
 FOOD FACTORY reveals the manufacturing processes behind common edibles, with each episode going behind the scenes at high-tech factories to feature the transformation of four different products from raw materials to finished treats.
 Mixing, chopping, sifting, filling, freezing, boiling, and wrapping are just a few of the transfixing steps viewers witness in each episode.
 Brand ambassadors and factory employees also chime in to recount the product's history in American cuisine, touching on nostalgic elements in pop culture as well as the product's evolution over the decades.

-Watch the new season of FOOD FACTORY (USA), Monday to Friday 8PM, only on Discovery Channel.
+Watch the new season of FOOD FACTORY (USA), Everyday 2PM, only on Discovery Channel.

 Episode 1 -